 Example 3: Clickwrap with a checkbox.
-On the site below, there's no scroll bar and no special I agree button.
+On the site below, there's no scroll bar and no special I Agree button.
 Instead, the user selects the checkbox and then continues with the task they were doing already.

 Example 4: Sign-in Wrap.
 In this example, the user doesn't have to click any buttons or select any checkboxes.
 Instead, just by completing the action they were already doing, they agree to the terms.
-Of course, the user can always click the link to read the text of the agreement at any time.
+Of course, the user can always click the link to read the text of the Contract at any time.

 Setting up the approach you choose to use

 To get your terms onto your website or into your app, you use these steps:

 - Create the Contracts you want to use

 - Create the Group and add your Contracts